Louise Jameson: Working with It's a Sin star Omari Douglas on Torchwood was a gift! - NewsBreak

 Lisa Marie Presley, the only child of Elvis Presley, spent her final days on a trying trek between Los Angeles and Graceland that may have pushed the 54-year-old to the brink.An alarming interview on the Golden Globes red carpet on Tuesday, and a speech in Nashville a few days prior, suggested that Presley was not only struggling physically but battling emotionally with increased isolation and grief.
 In an interview with Extra on the red carpet, Presley was seen struggling to stand upright on her own, grasping onto Elvis’ longtime manager Jerry Schilling, 80, for support.
 Her eyes appeared heavy and...

-Rap icon Dr. Dre is said to have all but signed a deal to sell his music assets to Universal Music Group and Shamrock Capital.
+Love Island can learn from the success of The Traitors - people want to see normal people on TV

+Love Island is giving me the ick, now more than ever.
+The show is back on Monday (16 January), and we’ll see a fresh set of singletons ostensibly looking for love in the sunshine.
+Or that’s what the press releases say.
+More likely is that they’ll be making the most of the profile to up their numbers on Instagram, before cashing in on Boohoo contracts and cosmetics endorsements a few months down the line.But everyone knows that’s the case by now, and it’s not that aspect of the show I’m grumpy about.
+So why am I getting worked up now?...

-'Titanic': James Cameron cites problem with Jack and Rose door theory, investigates in TV special
+'Titanic': James Cameron cites problem with Jack and Rose door theory, investigates in NatGeo special

 In "Titanic: 25 Years Later," James Cameron will forensically investigate the fan theory that Jack could have survived on the floating door.